 The first round of meetings will be geographically focused.
 You are encouraged to attend the session that best matches where you live, work or study.
 Register here:

-The brand new FTJF Culture Committee is taking shape during the first quarter of 2026.
+The brand new FTJF Cultural Heritage Committee is taking shape during the first quarter of 2026.

 “Jones Falls Gateway” Project Open Meeting